ryanwarrick/spotify-playlist-utility/README.md

 ## Project Context:

 Long ago, I informally self-taught myself Python in a mostly hobby capacity.
-As my cybersecurity/IT career has progressed, I've worked to formalize my Python skills so that I could write compliant, well-documented, open-source ready, and packaged/deployable Python packages.
+As my cybersecurity/IT career has progressed, I've worked to formalize my Python skills so that I could write compliant, well-documented, ready for open-source, and packaged/deployable Python packages.

 I used this project idea as an opportunity to build out a full-fledged Python project repo.

 For example, this project...
 * has a package with various modules within it
 * is easily distributable: .tar.gz/.whl support and on the Python Package Index (PyPI/pip)
 * has sphinx auto-generated docs documenting classes/functions
 * includes .vscode configs for easy development in VS Code
 * config file support
-* command line option/argument style application
+* command-line application with argument support

 ## Installation